 - 1. Remove the oil level dipstick and wipe it clean. - 2.
-Fully insert the oil level dipstick, then remove it to check the oil level.
+Fully insert the oil level dipstick without screwing it into the filler neck.
+Remove it to check the oil level.
 The proper level is when the oil is visible at the full (upper) mark on the dipstick. - 3.
 If the oil level is low, add oil until the level is at the full mark.
 SAE 10W-30 is recommended for general use. - 4.
-Reinstall the oil level dipstick.
+Screw in the oil level dipstick securely.

-Fig. 18-Engine Oil Level check
+Fig. 17-Checking Engine Oil Level